ra-develop/ra-develop.github.io/README.md

 ## My projects as mobile developer

 0. Soon publication: **"Radio Maria Play TV"** (Copiright: ASSOCIAZIONE RADIO MARIA A.P.S.
 ENTE MORALE RICONOSCIUTO) [A christian voice to the world on the your TV].
-Developed by using Leanback framework for [Android](soon on the "Google Play Market") and SwiftUI for [iOS](soon on the "Apple Store") platforms.
+Developed by using Leanback framework for [AndroidTV](soon on the "Google Play Market") and SwiftUI for [tvOS](soon on the "Apple Store") platforms.

 1. **"Radio Maria Play"** (Copiright: ASSOCIAZIONE RADIO MARIA A.P.S.
 ENTE MORALE RICONOSCIUTO) [A christian voice to the world](https://www.radiomaria.org).
 My part of project as the developer for [iOS](https://apps.apple.com/kz/app/radio-maria-play/id848153139 "Apple Store") platform (UIKit).